Last updated on July 17th, 2023 at 05:50 pm

 - For granite or marble kitchen otta, fix plastic paper or apply a layer of plaster of Paris on the complete kitchen otta till the time of possession, to prevent any damages.

 - The space under the window bottom from the inside is dressed for accommodating the window sill, considering a side projection of 20mm (3/4″) on either side.

 - The Cuddappa/Kotah sill is dressed from the front side to face uniform 20mm (3/4 “) thickness all over its length.

 - The window sill is fixed in line and level for equal projection from all sides.

-- After fixing, the edges of the sill are rounded with a polishing stone for better appearance.
+- After fixing, the edges of the sill are rounded with a polishing stone for a better appearance.

 - The cuddappa sill is painted with black oil paint for a better appearance.

-- A threshold (umbra patti) of the exact length between the two legs of the door frame is cut with a tile cutting machine.
+- A threshold (umbra patti) of the exact length between the two legs of the door frame is cut with a tile-cutting machine.
 The width of this patti should be equal to the distance between the shutter and the outer face of the door frame.

-- It is fixed with cement mortar and at both the ends, the cement slurry is grouted for firm anchorage.
+- It is fixed with cement mortar and at both ends, the cement slurry is grouted for firm anchorage.

 - Never fix the umbra patti directly on the finished flooring, as cement and smooth surface do not bond properly.
-It should be fixed after roughening of surface or application epoxy as Araldite) for bonding and tight fixing.
+It should be fixed after roughening of the surface or application epoxy as Araldite) for bonding and tight fixing.